We’re happy to introduce Brian, a participant of our Ambassador Program.

 - Green paint to apply the final changes to the model.

 - Launch the editor and select the Sphere from Basic Shapes section.
 Select a shape or simply drag and drop it into your workspace.

 - Go Sculpting and select Flatten brush.
-Set the size an intensity (for this project Brian used 30 and 20 respectively) and begin sculpting!
+Set the size and intensity (for this project Brian used 30 and 20 respectively) and begin sculpting!

-- Quick tip: start sculpting from the bottom and reduce the intensity to 10 as you go up.
+- A quick tip: start sculpting from the bottom and reduce the intensity to 10 as you go up.

 4. Use Move Brush (set size and intensity to 20) to create strawberry leaves